ADHD

 1. Book a free 15-minute consultation

-2. Explore your ADHD burnout, hyperfocus tendencies, and self-neglect patterns
+2. Discuss your ADHD burnout, hyperfocus tendencies, and self-neglect patterns with goals and concerns you have with therapy.

 3. Begin IFS therapy to befriend internal parts, regulate the nervous system, and restore energy, balance, and clarity

 Recovery from ADHD burnout is possible through curiosity, compassion, and intentional strategies.
-By working with your internal system, you can shift from exhaustion and overwhelm to calm, focus, and sustainable engagement with life.
+By working with your internal system, you can begin ADHD burnout recovery from exhaustion and overwhelm to calm, focus, and sustainable engagement with life.

 Read more